evolvingstuff/vdw2/content/posts/costs-of-pregnancy-much-reduced-by-vitamin-d.md

 #### Smoking while pregnant** [Smoking while pregnant: are the problems due to low vitamin D – July 2013](/posts/smoking-while-pregnant-are-the-problems-due-to-low-vitamin-d)  **** CBS story did not mention vitamin D but has the following risk factors *** Miscarriage** <span style="color:#00F;">(known to be associated with low vitamin D)</span> *** Sudden Infant Death Syndrome (SIDS)** <span style="color:#00F;">(known to be associated with low vitamin D)</span> *** mental health problems for children: ADHD, autism** <span style="color:#00F;">(known to be associated with low vitamin D)</span> *** premature birth,** <span style="color:#00F;">(known to be associated with low vitamin D)</span> *** cleft lip or palate   (excess vitamin A or lack of folic)

-<a href="/posts/smoking-reduces-vitamin-d-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Smoking reduces vitamin D - many studies">Smoking reduces vitamin D - many studies</a> has the following** It appears that taking Vitamin D while smoking will__
+[Smoking reduces vitamin D - many studies](/posts/smoking-reduces-vitamin-d-many-studies) has the following** It appears that taking Vitamin D while smoking will__

 1. Decrease the incidence of the many health problems associated with smoking - even lung cancer